BrandonCorey/LS_170_notes/Overview_of_Internet.md

   - e.g TCP vs UDP

 ## Internet layers ##
-1. **Application Layer**: the layer that interacts with the user or application.
-Protocols at this layer include HTTP, FTP, and SMTP.
+1. **Application Layer**: the layer that interacts with the user or application
-2. **Presentation Layer**: responsible for transforming data into a format that the application layer can use.
-Protocols at this layer include SSL and TLS.
+2. **Presentation Layer**: responsible for transforming data into a format that the application layer can use
-3. **Session Layer**: responsible for establishing, managing, and terminating connections between applications.
-Protocols at this layer include NetBIOS and RPC.
+3. **Session Layer**: responsible for establishing, managing, and terminating connections between applications
-4. **Transport Layer**: responsible for reliable end-to-end delivery of data.
-Protocols at this layer include TCP and UDP.
+4. **Transport Layer**: responsible for reliable end-to-end delivery of data
-5. **Network Layer**: responsible for routing packets between different networks.
-Protocols at this layer include IP, ICMP, and ARP.
+5. **Network Layer**: responsible for routing packets between different networks
-6. **Data Link Layer**: responsible for organizing bits into frames, adding error detection and correction, and managing access to the physical medium.
-Protocols at this layer include Ethernet, PPP, and ATM.
+6. **Data Link Layer**: responsible for organizing bits into frames, adding error detection and correction
-7. **Physical Layer**: responsible for transmitting bits over a communication channel.
-Protocols at this layer include Ethernet, Wi-Fi, and Bluetooth.
+7. **Physical Layer**: responsible for transmitting bits over a communication channel

 ## PDU ##
 an amount or block of data transferred over a network